RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/early_february_check_in.md

 that this is true of everyone; not just those of us who don't match societal defaults.
 We are none of us "normal," instead, normality and privilege are two views of the same thing.

-These pronouncements are fun to make, obviously, but how do they relate to the question of where I should focus next?
+So how do these observations relate to the question of where I should focus next?
-Besides, if I'm building up to a conclusion that I can only build things that work for _me_, then what has been the point of any of this?
-Here's what I'm thinking:

 The blog design I published is rudimentary, but its structure is sound[^3].
 As part of a personal social media system, the _capability_ that the blog system represents is the capability to publicly publish things online.
 That's not enough to make a full-fledged social media system.
 If I improve the blog system I have, I could end up with a good